crberry50/db2-reader/README.md

-# CB An application to read data from a remote IBM Db2 database
+# Tom An application to read data from a remote IBM Db2 database
 This has been tested with a remote Db2 database running on an AIX system hosted in the IBM Technology Zone.
 It is part of a wider demo looking at connecting new OpenShift based Cloud applications to data stored in on-premises systems.
 You can see the full demo write up on the [IBM Technology Zone](https://techzone.ibm.com/collection/connecting-to-db-2-on-aix-via-api-microservice-in-red-hat-open-shift-all-on-ibm-power).

 ## Usage